 If you are looking for a mortgage with IVA, we can endeavour to help.
 Our dedicated bad credit mortgage team works with a network of specialist lenders across the UK, and we know exactly where to turn to find the best deal to meet your particular circumstances.
-With unlimited access to the market, we offer exclusive rates not available on the high street.
+With unlimited access to the market, we offer thousands of mortgage products including exclusive rates that are not available on the high street.
 We also offer free, no obligation initial advice to help you consider your options.

 To kick-start your search for a competitive bad credit mortgage with IVA, please get in touch with our specialist bad credit mortgage brokers today.

 Can I remortgage to pay off an IVA

 Remember that a properly set-up and administered IVA is designed to be an effective way of taking responsibility and handling your debts.
 But having an IVA on your record, even though it shows that you are willing and able to manage your finances and make regular repayments on a debt, will sadly have a negative impact on your application for a mortgage or remortgage.

 Remortgaging is often a very good way to raise capital to consolidate your debts – the interest rate on a mortgage is typically more favourable than that for a personal or secured loan – but getting a mortgage while an IVA is in place can be sometimes problematic.
 However, if you have enough equity already in your property and are able to show an improvement in your financial situation – as well as having taken steps to fix as many outstanding issues on your credit record as possible – then your chances will be a lot better.